sapegin/washingcode-book/manuscript/book.md

 TODO: Consts should include units

 > Long Parameter List More than three or four parameters for a method.

+## Too many conventions

+Conventions are great, because they make code more consistent and reduce cognitive load when you read code.
+But the more conventions you have, the harder it is to maintain them.

+Ask yourself, where a particular convention really make code more readable or reduce number of bugs.
+If yes, automate it.
+If you can’t automate, ask yourself again: will cost of maintaining a convention lower than benefits of having it.

+Code reviewers will have to remember all the conventions, and make sure developers follow them in their code.
+This will distract them from finding actually important issues in the code.

 ## Make impossible states impossible